FyraLabs-Graveyard/pungi/doc/configuration.rst

  * ``live_media_target``
  * ``image_build_target``

-.. _auto_version:

 Version is specified by these options.
-If no version is set, a default value will be provided based on product version.
-If label is used (and is not ``RC``), the milestone will be appended to the version with an underscore.
+If no version is set, a default value will be provided according to :ref:`automatic versioning <auto-version>`.

  * ``global_version`` -- global fallback setting
  * ``live_media_version``
  * ``image_build_version``
  * ``live_images_version``

-.. _auto_release:

 Release is specified by these options.
-If set explicitly to ``None``, a value will be generated based on compose label, and when compose label is not provided; date, compose type and respin will be used.
+If set explicitly to ``None``, a value will be generated according to :ref:`automatic versioning <auto-version>`.

  * ``global_release`` -- global fallback setting
  * ``live_media_release``